From a Lifetime of Reading

 , from the Steppenwolf 7

 album, is a powerful and moving song taken from the childhood history and experiences of Steppenwolf's lead singer, John Kay.
-This unforgettable song and its truth are haunting, and describe the lives of refugees wherever tyranny and the mass destruction of lives rears its horrible head.
+With its haunting and unforgettable lyrics, it describes the lives of refugees caught up in tyranny and mass murder, wherever they occur.

 What a Wonderful World, sung by the unforgettable Satchmo - Louis Armstrong.

-A beautiful and happy song about the best of all of us.
+A beautiful and happy song about the best in all of us.